luigifreda/plvs/new_features.md

   - Use the option `StereoDense.type` to select your preferred method in the yaml settings for stereo cameras.
 * Some parts of the original ORBSLAM code were improved or optimized.
 * Many convenient scripts are provided for launching apps, benchmarking and monitoring the system.
+* Smart pointers to manage points and lines (WIP for keyframes)
+* MapOjbect: Experimental representation for planar objects (WIP for PLVS II)

 **Note**: PLVS is an active project.
 The main *README* is under construction and will be updated soon with further information and details.